Mew-Lew/Rom-conversion-scripts/CHD/chd-README.md

 Use the scripts as follows:

-Refer to the Redump database (http://redump.org/) to determine the original media type
+Refer to the Redump database for Ps2 roms (http://redump.org/) to determine the original media type

 - **For PS2**:
   - CD: use `createcd`